DerekZZhu/vexEye/README.md

 ## GAVE UP ON TRYING TO FIND A SIMPLE HOSTING OPTION
 ## JUST USE THE FUNCTIONS DIRECTLY LOLOLOLOL
+## May take a while since scraping is scuffed.
+Will look into concurrent scraping methods

 ### 1) Clone project